 - Honors and Awards Inaugural Dorf-Ebner Faculty Fellow, 2014 – 2019

 Fellow, American Institute for Medical and Biological Engineering, 2014

 Faculty Fellow, Kern Family Foundation, 2010 – 2014

-Catherine Klapperich is the Associate Dean for Research and the Director of the NIBIB POCTRN Center for Future Technologies in Cancer Care (CFTCC)at Boston University.
+Catherine Klapperich is the Director of the NIBIB POCTRN Center for Future Technologies in Cancer Care (CFTCC) at Boston University.
 She is the Director of the Laboratory for Diagnostics and Global Healthcare Technologies and a member of the Center for Nanoscience and Nanotechnology.
 Before coming to Boston, Dr. Klapperich was a Postdoctoral Fellow at Lawrence Berkeley Laboratory in the lab of Dr. Carolyn Bertozzi, and was a Senior Research Scientist at Aclara Biosciences in Mountain View, CA. She earned her Ph.D. in Mechanical Engineering from the University of California, Berkeley; her M.S. in Engineering Sciences from Harvard University and her B.S. in Materials Science and Engineering from Northwestern University.